Frequently Asked Questions: General Information

 How is the department growing?

 The department opened a pharmacist-run anemia clinic in August 2008 to complement the inpatient anemia service.
 In September 2010, the department implemented an Antimicrobial Stewardship Program utilizing TheraDoc® and hired part time infectious disease physicians to consult along with our pharmacists.
-In 2014, we opened new anticoagulation clinics on our Cherry Hill Campus and Mill Creek and Redmond Clinics.
-In 2015, we implemented ambulatory care services by creating six new ambulatory care positions with the Swedish Medical Group (locations in Ballard, Greenlake, Issaquah, Queen Anne, and West Seattle) with a focus on lipid, hypertension and diabetes management.
+In 2014, we opened new anticoagulation clinics on our Cherry Hill Campus, and Mill Creek and Redmond Clinics.
+In 2015, we implemented ambulatory care services by creating six new ambulatory care positions with the Swedish Medical Group clinics (locations in Ballard, Greenlake, Issaquah, Queen Anne, and West Seattle) with a focus on lipid, hypertension and diabetes management.
 To assist in patient safety, the department added three new medication safety pharmacist positions in 2016.
 While Cherry Hill remodeled their IV room to new 797 standards, both the First Hill and Ballard pharmacies have moved to brand new 797-compliant, 800-compliant locations.
 In 2015, the department developed glycemic control, stem cell transplant, and pre-admission surgical clinic positions sponsored by the physicians.
 And in 2019, the department is creating three pharmacotherapy positions on our First Hill campus initially specializing in multiple sclerosis management and treatment; in addition several system wide emergency medicine positions are being created to focus initially on medication reconciliation.

 How is the Institution growing?